 - Types of chocolate to use: I’ve also tested this recipe with Baker’s Chocolate Semi Sweet baking bar, a standard Hershey’s Bar and Chocolate Chips.
 If you prefer a less strong chocolate taste, I’d recommend using a Hershey’s Milk Chocolate Bar

 - Storing: This needs to stay in the refrigerator, ideally in an airtight container or covered with plastic wrap.
 It’s best served within 3 days of preparation.

 - Cuisine: American

-Keywords: chocolate pie recipe, chocolate pudding pie recipe, chocolate silk pie, easy chocolate pie, no bake chocolate pie, chocolate cream pie
+Keywords: chocolate pie, chocolate pudding pie recipe, chocolate silk pie